Tinnitus Compensation Claims

 Most people will have experienced mild, short-term periods of tinnitus at some point in their lives, particularly after being exposed to loud music at a concert or nightclub for example.
 It can often be described as an annoying ‘ringing in the ears’.
 For some people, this noise is not short lived, and suffering from tinnitus can have a serious impact on their everyday life and enjoyment.

 If you have been diagnosed with tinnitus, and you feel that your condition has been caused by loud noises within the workplace, you may have a valid claim for injury compensation.
 This is because your employer has a duty of care to provide you with a safe environment to work in, and to take reasonable steps to prevent damage being caused to your health and wellbeing.

-To find out if you are eligible to make a tinnitus compensation claim, contact us today to receive a free claim assessment.
-Simply enter your contact details into the form at the top of this page, and one of our friendly and experienced injury lawyers will call you back to discuss your case.
-We will ask you a few questions about the work you do, the type of noise exposure you have experienced and how the company you work for may have been at fault.
-We will also ask about the injury that has been caused to your hearing and the impact that this has had on your life.
+To find out if you are eligible to make a tinnitus compensation claim, call 0800 678 1410 or request a call back to receive a free claim assessment.
+A friendly and experienced injury lawyer will call you back to discuss your case.
+They will ask you a few questions about the work you do, the type of noise exposure you have experienced and how the company you work for may have been at fault.
+They will also ask about the injury that has been caused to your hearing and the impact that this has had on your life.

-We provide a no win no fee service.
+Your solicitor will provide a no win no fee service.
 So if you are entitled to make a claim for tinnitus, you can do so without putting yourself and your family at any financial risk.
-If our solicitors are unable to win your claim, you won’t pay them a penny.
+If your solicitor is unable to win your claim, you won’t pay them a penny.

 What is tinnitus?